krishaamer/green-filter-research/research/literature/fintech.md

 import Bunq from '../images/bunq.jpg'
 ```

+## Regenerative Capitalism {#regenerative-capitalism}

+-   Fullerton builds on the ideas of Club of Rome and
+    @meadowsLimitsGrowthReport1974
+-   Global Alliance for Banking on Values
+-   @circlRegenerativeEconomicsReset2021
+-   @fullerGrunchGiants1983: “Nature is a totally efficient,
+    self-regenerating system.
+If we discover the laws that govern this
+    system and live synergistically within them, sustainability will
+    follow and humankind will be a success.”
+-   @michaelkramerTEDxHiloMichaelKramer2012
+-   Triodos Bank
+-   @elkingtonGreenSwansComing2020
+-   @johnfullertonRegenerativeBusinessPart2022: “human civilization is
+    embedded in the biosphere”

 ### Sustainable Finance {#sustainable-finance}

 -   Money connects all industries.
 People want to shop, save, invest